Revocation Rights and Cancellation Policy (Politique d’annulation)

-If the Customer is a consumer under the terms of Paragraph 13 of the German Civil Code (BGB), i.e. a natural person, who concludes a legal transaction for a purpose which cannot be attributed to either his commercial or independent commercial activity, he is entitled to the legal right of revocation, for which PhotoClaim provides the following instructions:
+If the Customer is a consumer under the terms of Article 221 of the Polish Civil Code (Dz.U.
+1964 nr 16 poz.93 with all later changes), i.e. a natural person, who concludes a legal transaction for a purpose which cannot be attributed to either his commercial or independent commercial activity, he is entitled to the legal right of revocation, for which PhotoClaim provides the following instructions:

 Right to Revocation

-You may revoke your contractual declaration without indicating any grounds within 14 days and in writing (e.g. letter, email).
-The withdrawal period begins when this information is received in writing but not before conclusion of the contract and not before we have fulfilled our duties of disclosure in accordance with Article 246 Paragraph 2 in conjunction with Paragraph 1 Sections 1 and 2 of the Introductory Act to the German Civil Code (EGBGB) as well as our duties under Paragraph 312g Section 1.1 of the BGB in conjunction with Article 246 Paragraph 3 of the EGBGB.
-The deadline for revocation is deemed met if the revocation is sent in good time.
+You may revoke your contractual declaration without indicating any legal basis within 14 days and in writing (e.g. by letter, email).
+The withdrawal period begins when this information is received in writing but not before conclusion of the contract and not before we have fulfilled our duties of disclosure in accordance with Articles 27-29 of the Act of Consumer Rights (Dz.U.
+2014 poz.
+827 with all later changes).
+The deadline for revocation is deemed met if the revocation is sent in due time.

 The revocation is to be sent to: